DigvijaysinhJadeja/Amazon-clone/README.md

 ## Features

 - Static representation of product listing and details
-- Responsive design for destop users
+- Responsive design for desktop users

 ## Usage